Want to be one of the lucky employees working at Virginia Tech? Keep reading as we cover everything you need to know about Virginia Tech Employment!

 Sporadic Hire Positions

-These are part-time jobs that require a maximum of 10 hours of work per week.
-In these positions, assignments are irregular or infrequent and benefits are not available to employees.
-Just like emergency hire positions, there’s no need to search for these positions because hiring and advertising are both done at the department level.
+These part-time jobs require a maximum of 10 hours of work per week.
+Assignments are irregular or infrequent, and benefits are not available to employees.
+Just like emergency hire positions, there’s no need to search for these positions because hiring and advertising are done at the department level.

 Virginia Tech Employment – Faculty Positions